bcgov/MOH-HCIM-FHIR/input/pagecontent/reviseAndMerge.md

 The patient record the point of service is keeping must be in the Client Registry prior to the merge or the Merge Person message will fail.
 This record is known as the ‘survivor’ or 'target-patient' record.

-### FHIR Structure for Add, Revise, Merge and Distributions - FUTURE
+### FHIR Structure for Add, Revise, Merge and Distributions

 The FHIR structure is roughly the same for Add, Merge, Revise and Distributions.
 RelatedPerson is only required to AddPatient newborns.
 Responses (if required) are wrapped in collection Bundles and include OperationOutcome, Operation Parameters, possible RelatedPerson resources and Patient resources.